Mariano Rivera: Post-baseball honors and life

 Leading up to and following his induction into the National Baseball Hall of Fame, Rivera was recognized by several institutions.
 The New York Racing Association hosted him at Saratoga Race Course as their guest of honor on July 12, 2019, and held a fundraising luncheon to benefit his foundation.
 At John F. Kennedy International Airport in New York City, Gate 42B at Terminal 4 was renamed for Rivera in a ceremony with Delta Air Lines, which also placed a sticker bearing his signature and uniform number on one of their airplanes.
 On July 27, the City of New Rochelle held a parade in his honor and awarded him a key to the city.
 The Yankees held a pregame celebration for him at Yankee Stadium on August 17 and made a $250,000 donation to his foundation.
 On September 16, 2019, President Trump, a long-time Yankees fan, presented Rivera with the Presidential Medal of Freedom, the highest civilian award that can be bestowed upon a person by the United States government.
 A statement on whitehouse.gov said: "Off the field, through the Mariano Rivera Foundation, he has helped provide children in need with an education, empowering them to achieve a better future.
 The United States proudly honors Mariano Rivera for being a legend of the game of baseball and for his commitment to strengthening America's communities."

+A 10,000-seat baseball stadium named for Rivera, Estadio Mariano Rivera, opened in April 2025 in his home district of La Chorrera, Panama.
+The venue cost $45 million and was built to MLB specifications.
+As part of the stadium's opening, the Panamanian Baseball Federation announced that it was retiring the uniform number 42 in Rivera's honor.

+While playing in an exhibition baseball game during the Yankees' Old-Timers' Day on August 9, 2025, Rivera ruptured his Achilles tendon.